YPChen1205/Hotkey-Collection/README.md

 # Hotkey-Collection
-organize some hotkey for some popular softwares (Jet Brain series, PDF Xchange, Sublime and So on )
+i organized some hotkeys for some popular softwares ([Jet Brain series](Hotkey-Collection/Jet_Brain.md), PDF Xchange, Sublime and So on)